FarronF/limerick-council-meetings/meetings/2022/04/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd March 2022.md

 for those affected by the conflict in the Ukraine.

-A minute’s silence and reflection was observed as a mark of respect.--- 2
+A minute’s silence and reflection was observed as a mark of respect.
+---
+2

 1.